albertomh/albertomh.com/src/en/2025/djangoconeu-2025.md

 <h2 class="mt-5">Day 1</h2>

 A brilliant Day 1 of DjangoCon Europe!
+The day included:

-- Sarah Boyce's keynote on contributing to Django, and how attention is a vital resource in open-source projects (pictured, code added to Django over time).
+- Sarah Boyce's keynote on contributing to Django, and how attention is a vital resource in open-source projects.
 - Jacob Rief's top tips on using Playwright as a less-flaky alternative to Selenium.
 - Tim Bell's masterclass on migrating data fields at scale at Kraken.
 - Adam Johnson's talk on Data-Oriented Django and how to speed up database queries.
-- Daniele Procida (creator of Diátaxis) on how to define, measure and elevate quality at scale (pictured, a quality dashboard like those used at Canonical).
+- Daniele Procida (creator of Diátaxis) on how to define, measure and elevate quality at scale.

 And a shout-out to the MercadonaIT delegation who took the time to chat about the tech landscape in Spain, with an emphasis on Django & Python.